lisa-lumos/Entrepreneurship/01-the-lean-startup/08-pivot-or-persevere.md

 This is also common with pivots; it is not necessary to throw out everything that came before and start over.
 Instead, it's about repurposing what has been built and what has been learned to find a more positive direction.

+Once you have found success with early adopters, you want to sell to mainstream customers.
+Mainstream customers have different requirements and are much more demanding.

+Case study.
+The kind of pivot we needed is called a customer segment pivot.
+In this pivot, the company realizes that the product it's building solves a real problem for real customers but that they are not the customers it originally planned to serve.

+For example, we spent months trying to improve the product's activation rate (the rate at which new customers become active consumers of the product), which remained stubbornly low.

+We were quickly exhausting our early adopter market.
+As we drove our marketing team to find more customers, they were forced to reach out more to mainstream customers, but mainstream customers are less forgiving of an early product.
+The activation and monetization rates of new customers started to go down, driving up the cost of acquiring new customers.

+The purpose of those activities: testing a clear hypothesis in the service of the company's vision.
+Instead, we were chasing growth, revenue, and profits wherever we could find them.

+Because of our overfocus on fine-tuning, we had stopped making large investments like these, preferring to invest in lower-risk and lower-yield testing experiments.

+Initially, the new design performed worse than the old one, as is usually the case.
+It lacked the features and functionality of the old design and had many new mistakes as well.
+But the team relentlessly improved the design until, months later, it performed better.
+This new design laid the foundation for our future growth.

+A pivot is a special kind of change designed to test a new fundamental hypothesis about the product, business model, and engine of growth.

+Zoom-in Pivot: In this case, what previously was considered a single feature in a product becomes the whole product.

+Zoom-out Pivot: In the reverse situation, sometimes a single feature is insufficient to support a whole product.

+Customer Segment Pivot: In this pivot, the company realizes that the product it is building solves a real problem for real customers but that they are not the type of customers it originally planned to serve.

+As a result of getting to know customers extremely well, it sometimes becomes clear that the problem we're trying to solve for them is not very important.

+We often discover other related problems that are important and can be solved by our team.
+In many cases, these related problems may require little more than repositioning the existing product.

+Platform Pivot: A platform pivot refers to a change from an application to a platform or vice versa.
+Most commonly, startups that aspire to create a new platform begin life by selling a single application, the so-called killer app, for their platform.
+Only later does the platform emerge as a vehicle for third parties to leverage as a way to create their own related products.

+Business Architecture Pivot: This pivot borrows a concept from Geoffrey Moore, who observed that companies generally follow one of two major business architectures: high margin, low volume (complex systems model) or low margin, high volume (volume operations model).
+The former commonly is associated with business to business (B2B) or enterprise sales cycles, and the latter with consumer products (there are notable exceptions).

+There are many ways to capture the value a company creates.
+These methods are referred to commonly as monetization or revenue models.
+There are three primary engines of growth that power startups: the viral, sticky, and paid growth models.

+The mechanism by which a company delivers its product to customers is called the sales channel or distribution channel.

+A channel pivot is a recognition that the same basic solution could be delivered through a different channel with greater effectiveness.

+Technology Pivot: Occasionally, a company discovers a way to achieve the same solution by using a completely different technology.

+A pivot is better understood as a new strategic hypothesis that will require a new minimum viable product to test.

+Pivots are a permanent fact of life for any growing business.
+Even after a company achieves initial success, it must continue to pivot.

+A pivot is not just an exhortation to change.
+Remember, it is a special kind of structured change designed to test a new fundamental hypothesis about the product, business model, and engine of growth.